Zhengkun-Li/Zhengkun-Li.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # About Me
 I am a graduate student majoring in Agricultural and Biological Engineering at University of Folorida since 2023.
-I am working with <a href='https://scholar.google.com/citations?user=3A9RLWwAAAAJ&hl=en'> Dr.Changying Li </a> and researching in agricultural robotics, automation, and deep learning-based perception techniques.
+I am a graduate research assistant in <a href='https://uflbsail.net/'>BSAIL Research Group</a>, working with <a href='https://scholar.google.com/citations?user=3A9RLWwAAAAJ&hl=en'> Dr.Changying Li </a> and researching in agricultural robotics, automation, and deep learning-based perception techniques.

 # 💻 Research Interests
 - *Agricultural Robotics*